suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 ### lint-staged 🚀

 The more your codebase will grow, the more linting and formatting will be longer.
 Imagine you have more than 1000 components.
 You don’t want to wait for ESLint to lint all your codebase, don’t you?
 In the end, the only files that need to be linted are the ones that just have been modified.
-For that, you can use <LinkPost href ="lint-staged" name="https://github.com/okonet/lint-staged" />.
+For that, you can use <LinkPost href ="https://github.com/okonet/lint-staged" name="lint-staged" />.

 Install `lint-staged`: